Merlin: Geoffrey and his sources

-A late version of the Annales Cambriae (dubbed the "B-text", written at the end of the 13th century) and influenced by Geoffrey, records that in the year 573 after "the battle of Arfderydd, between the sons of Eliffer and Gwenddolau son of Ceidio; in which battle Gwenddolau fell; Myrddin went mad."
-The earliest version of the same entry in Annales Cambriae (in the "A-text", written c.
-1100), as well as a later copy (the "C-text", written towards the end of the 13th century) do not mention Myrddin.
-Myrddin furthermore shares similarities with the shamanic bard figure of Taliesin, alongside whom he appears in the Welsh Triads and in Vita Merlini, as well as in the poem "Ymddiddan Myrddin a Thaliesin" ("The Conversation between Myrddin and Taliesin") from The Black Book of Carmarthen, which was dated by Rachel Bromwich as "certainly" before 1100, that is predating Vita Merlini by at least half century while telling a different version of the same story.
-According to Villemarqué, the origin of the legend of Merlin lies with the Roman story of Marsus, a son of Circe, which eventually influenced the Breton and Welsh tales of a supernaturally-born bard or enchanter named Marzin or Marddin.
+The existence of one or more "historical Merlins" has been defended by others, such as Norma Lorre Goodrich.
+Such a proposed "historical Merlin" may have inspired various authors since the 6th century, but their versions would be now lost.
+A late version of the Annales Cambriae dubbed the "B-text", written at the end of the 13th century and regarded as influenced by Geoffrey, records that in the year 573 after "the battle of Arfderydd, between the sons of Eliffer and Gwenddolau son of Ceidio; in which battle Gwenddolau fell; Myrddin went mad."
+However, the earliest version of the same entry in Annales Cambriae (in the "A-text", written c.
+1100), as well as a later copy (the "C-text", written towards the end of the 13th century), do not mention Myrddin.
+In another Black Book poem, "The Dialogue Between Merlin and His Sister Gwendydd", she dubs her brother a set of titles including the Judge of the North, the Prophet, the Master of Song, and the Warrior of Arfderydd.
+Nevertheless, even if Myrddin was presented as a historical figure in certain period sources, it does not necessarily mean that he really did exist.